LISTS OF FAVOURITES

 5) Music from the Musicals : ditto the above.

-6) 60s Pop : Pop music got steadily worse after the 60s, and please don't say it's just that that was 'my era'.
-I wasn't in to any kind of music in the 60s.
-It's the comparative simplicity of 60s pop which appeals.
+6) 60s Pop : Pop music steadily diminished in quality after the 1960s, but please don't say it's just that that was 'my era'.
+I wasn't into any kind of music in the 60s.
+It's the comparative simplicity of 60s pop which appeals to me.

-7) Easy Listening : Pretty much anything which doesn't fit into the above categories, and which was composed between the Georgian and Victorian eras of traditional folk and the era of 60s pop.
+7) Easy Listening : Pretty much anything which doesn't fit into the above categories, and which was composed between the Georgian/Victorian eras of traditional folk and the era of 1960s pop.

 8) Modern Folk and Folk Rock : John Denver, Don McLean, Bread, Joan Baez, The Seekers, etc.